Free public transport in Massachusetts: Fare-free MBTA bus route pilot program (2021–present)

 According to a rider survey released in March 2023, 26% percent of passengers on the three fare-free routes saved in excess of $20 per month due to the elimination of fares on those routes.
 The survey also revealed that 15% of rides on the three bus lines are trips that otherwise would not have been taken using any mode (public or private) in the absence of the fare-free public transit options.
 At the end of the two-year pilot, the city reported that riders had saved more than $6 million on fares in its two-year run, with half of the riders having savings which averaged $35 per month.

 Boston, by late-2022, was looking at further expansion of the program.
 By April 2023, there were discussions between Boston, Cambridge, and MBTA about additionally making MBTA Route 1 fare-free.
 In February 2024, the city authorized a $8.4 million two-year extension of the three-route pilot into 2026.
+In February 2026, Mayor Wu announced that the city would extend the pilot through June 2026.
+In June 2026, the pilot program was further extended through the end of the year.